Brodee042/Student-ID-Printer/README.md

 Automatically Print ID:
         Click the "Automatically print out an ID, check page formatting" button.
 The application will input the extracted information into the student ID printer interface.
         The extracted data includes fields like "Address," "Delivery," "Name," and "Student ID."
-The script uses pyautogui to simulate mouse movements and keystrokes to input the information.
+I decided to use pyautogui to simulate mouse movements and keystrokes to input the information as I wanted the Student Assistants to be able to see and comprehend what was happening.

 Manual Verification:
         After the automation is complete, manually verify the information before printing to ensure accuracy.